Is your business ready to go global? We’re here to help.

 Sustainability is everyone’s responsibility

+In today’s business landscape, sustainability is more important than ever for corporates, suppliers, and regulatory bodies.
 As investors place greater emphasis on ESG criteria, regulatory bodies are implementing stricter regulations and requirements.
-Rating agencies and indices, such as the Logistics Performance Index (LPI), now incorporate ESG factors into their assessments and benchmarks.
+Rating agencies and indices, such as the Logistics Performance Index (LPI), now incorporate ESG factors into assessments and benchmarks.

 Take India as an example, where the Indian government has set a goal to achieve net zero by 2070.
 To make this happen, it has launched several initiatives, such as the Green Freight Corridor Project and the National Mission on Transformative Mobility and Battery Storage, encouraging adoption of sustainable practices.